Scientific Sessions

 • Engineering Cellular Glycosylation & Synthetic Glycobiology

-In addition, a pre-symposium public session on the Glycobiology of Viruses with four invited Keynote Speakers will be organized just before the Glyco26 opening ceremony and Award Lectures.
+In addition, a pre-symposium public session on the Glycobiology of Viruses with four invited Keynote Speakers is held just before the Glyco26 opening ceremony and Award Lectures.
 This session serves to call public attention to the impact of glycosciences not only on our combating SARS-CoV2 over the last three pandemic years but also in addressing a broader range of viruses.
-To highlight the importance of glycochemistry-enabled investigations in solving glycobiology problems, another public session on Chemical Glycobiology will be held on Wednesday afternoon, outside the normal IGO meeting schedule.
-This session will include both international and local presentations, including those by younger scientists.
+To highlight the importance of glycochemistry-enabled investigations in solving glycobiology problems, another public session on Chemistry and Synthesis for Glycobiology is held on Wednesday afternoon, outside the normal IGO meeting schedule.
+This session will feature presentations by international and local speakers, including postdocs and students.